unicode-org/message-format-wg/spec/formatting.md

 ## Variable Resolution

-To resolve the value of a Variable, its Name is used to identify either a local variable, or a variable defined elsewhere.
+To resolve the value of a _variable_, its _name_ is used to identify either a local variable, or a variable defined elsewhere.
 If a local variable and an externally defined one use the same name, the local variable takes precedence.